Lecrapouille/gdcef/README.md

 cmake --build . --config Release
 ```

-The following libraries and artifacts shall copied into the Godot project root
+The following libraries and artifacts are copied into the Godot project root
-`res://` else Godot will not be able to locate them and will complain about not
+`res://`, else Godot will not be able to locate them and will complain about not
 being able to load the module dependencies at project startup.
 The destination
 folder is inside its `build` folder (to be created).
 Those files, for Windows,
 are mandatory to correctly startup CEF.
 Again, the `build.py` will do it for
-you, and for other operating system.
+you, and for other OSes.

 ```
 📦YourProject